The tail empirical process of regularly varying functions of geometrically ergodic Markov chains: Abstract

 \section{Abstract}

 We consider a stationary regularly varying time series which can be expressed as a function of a geometrically ergodic Markov chain.
-We obtain practical conditions for the weak convergence of weighted versions of the multivariate tail empirical process.
+We obtain practical conditions for the weak convergence of the tail array sums and feasible estimators of cluster statistics.
 These conditions include the so-called geometric drift or Foster-Lyapunov condition and can be easily checked for most usual time series models with a Markovian structure.
 We illustrate these conditions on several models and statistical applications.
+A counterexample is given to show a different limiting behavior when the geometric drift condition is not fulfilled.